richafnu/Viva/Viva/glint/reports/cross-program-intelligence.md

 ## Confidentiality

-Viva Glint’s pross-Program intelligence always honors the stricter confidentiality threshold between two survey programs to always meet data protection expectations set with participants when they took the survey.
+Viva Glint’s cross-Program intelligence always honors the stricter confidentiality threshold between two survey programs to always meet data protection expectations set with participants when they took the survey.

 With cross-program filtering, users can filter by attributes and demographics but also by question responses and comment sentiment and topics.
 To protect confidentiality in these analyses, there's 'always a baseline threshold of 10 respondents for scores and 20 for comments.